-With 2 million square kilometers and bordered by USA, Guatemala, Belize, the Pacific Ocean and Caribbean sea; Mexico has a population of over 115 million people, with an estimated 10% of indigenous people.
+With 2 million square kilometers and bordered by the USA, Guatemala, Belize, the Pacific Ocean, and the Caribbean sea; Mexico has a population of over 115 million people, with an estimated 10% of indigenous people.
 There is, though, more Mexico than the one Hernan Cortes conquered in 1519.
-In fact, 7000 years BCE, this land could see how nomadic hunters became sedentarians thanks to agriculture development.
+7000 years BCE, this land could see how nomadic hunters became sedentariness thanks to agriculture development.
 From then on, well-known civilizations such as the Olmec, Maya, Zapotec, Toltec, Mixtec, and Aztecs ruled this vast area and leave a huge legacy behind.

 Today, the 31 free and sovereign United Mexican States host the largest amount of tourists in Latin America.
-Our route will go through 8 of them: State of Mexico, Puebla, Veracruz, Chiapas, Tabasco, Campeche, Yucatan and Quintana Roo.
-10 days, 9 nights and a reliable bus company with some of the most comfy buses we’ve ever seen will take us from the capital, Mexico DF, to one of the paradise-on-earth world dream destinations, Cancun.
+Our route will go through 8 of them: State of Mexico, Puebla, Veracruz, Chiapas, Tabasco, Campeche, Yucatan, and Quintana Roo.
+10 days, 9 nights and a reliable bus company with some of the comfiest buses we’ve ever seen will take us from the capital, Mexico DF, to one of the paradise-on-earth world dream destinations, Cancun.

 You can have a closer look at our itinerary here.